 In recent years, some companies have attempted to modernize the telephone entry system by using WiFi instead of cellular networks.
 WiFi telephone entry systems send data between residents’ cell phones and system hardware via WiFi instead of a telephone network.

 WiFi telephone entry systems are a decent attempt at adapting cellular systems to the modern age.
 However, they fall short in crucial ways.
-WiFi networks and cellular networks are different.
+WiFi networks and phone networks are different.
 Because of that, consistent and rapid communication between them is difficult.

 Video intercom systems